Icelandjack/deriving-via/ghc-proposal/0000-deriving-via.rst

 Detail how the proposed change addresses the original problem raised in the motivation.

 Discuss possibly contentious interactions with existing language or compiler features.

-(TODO RGS: Should we just merge this with the previous section?)

 Other ``deriving``-related language extensions, such as ``GeneralizedNewtypeDeriving`` and ``DeriveAnyClass``, are selected